How Much Does a Roof Wrap Cost?

 Finish typeHighChrome and color-shift cost 2x to 3x standard gloss

-Roof rack or railsMediumAdd $50 to $100 — removal and reinstall takes extra time
+Roof rack or railsMediumAdd $50 to $100 for removal and reinstall time

-Including A-pillarsMediumAdds $80 to $150 to the roof job — worth doing for a cleaner finish
+Including A-pillarsMediumAdds $80 to $150 to the roof job.
+Worth it for a cleaner finish.

 Roof-Only vs Roof Combo Pricing